elm-lang/persistent-cache/README.md

 # Local Storage in Elm

 THIS IS A DRAFT.
-It will be release when I am done.
+I hope to release it relatively soon, but I cannot make any promises.
+Until then, please use ports.